-tolerance, the modern state and elites silence and even justify violence against non-compliant members of society as well as poor and rural populations.
-He modern state imposes itself as a universal culture, superior and more powerful than any other culture, thus depoliticizing local cultures and differences.
-Similarly, Slavoj Žižek argues that through liberal tolerance, "differences, conditioned by political inequality, economic exploitation, and so on, are naturalized and neutralized into cultural differences, different ways of life, which are something given, something that cannot be overcome but must be merely tolerated."
-In brief, tolerance is suspected of being an instrument which attempts, quite contradictorily, to both protect differences and more importantly, to 'swallow' them and make them irrelevant.
+tolerance, the modern state and elites silence and even justify violence against non-compliant members of society as well as poor and rural populations.26 Wendy Brown criticizes liberal tolerance for being an instrument through which the modern state imposes itself as a universal culture, superior and more powerful than any other culture, thus depoliticizing local cultures and differences.27 Similarly, Slavoj Žižek argues that through liberal tolerance, "differences, conditioned by political inequality, economic exploitation, and so on, are naturalized and neutralized into cultural differences, different ways of life, which are something given, something that cannot be overcome but must be merely tolerated."28 In brief, tolerance is suspected of being an instrument which attempts, quite contradictorily, to both protect differences and more importantly, to 'swallow' them and make them irrelevant.
 "Homogenize to hegemonize", as Amartya Sen puts it.29

 I hope this may provide some of the background to understand the reasons for suspicion of tolerance.
 At this point I would like to propose two examples of how these dynamics condition the attitude of the Christian churches in Ukraine towards tolerance.
 My first case is related to the suspicion of LGBT+ rights.
-Although Catholic social teaching is officially in favour of respect and against "unjust discrimination" there has been almost no positive sign of acceptance of homosexual people from the leaders of Ukrainian Catholics or other Christian denominations.
-One reason could be the fear that a gesture of support of a legal ban on
+Although Catholic social teaching is officially in favour of respect and against "unjust discrimination"30, there has been almost no positive sign of acceptance of homosexual people from the leaders of Ukrainian Catholics or other Christian denominations.31 One reason could be the fear that a gesture of support of a legal ban on